zype/zype.github.io/platform_docs/videos.md

 <pre><code>$ zype account:login
 </code></pre>

-You'll be prompted to enter your Zype API key.
+You'll be prompted to enter your Zype API Key.
 You can find this by logging in to the [Zype Platform](https://admin.zype.com) and clicking on API within the settings menu at the top of the screen.
 Grab your API key and enter it into the terminal to continue.

 ### Uploading your videos